 The City of Cranbrook was the first to cull in 2011/12, killing 25 deer, followed by Kimberley at 99 deer and Invermere at 19 deer.

 Residents in Invermere took their Council to court to get the cull stopped.
 The court case is proceeding.
 As a result of the court case, other communities decided to put their cull plans on hold until the courts ruled on Invermere.

-Working together Animal Alliance and a dedicated group of BC residents decided to form the British Columbia Deer Protection Coalition.
-The Coalition includes the Invermere Deer Protection Society, the Humane Treatment of Urban Wildlife, DeerSafe Victoria and Animal Alliance.
+Working together Animal Alliance and a dedicated group of BC residents decided to form the British Columbia Deer Protection Society.
+The Society includes the Invermere Deer Protection Society, the Humane Treatment of Urban Wildlife, DeerSafe Victoria and Animal Alliance.